“On the Brink”: Keeping the Lights on During a Measurement Blackout

 “We knew this day was coming and have tried to help as many companies as possible.
 A lot of Fortune 1000s are catching on, but there’s still a surprising amount that just don’t prioritize it.
 Yet.”

 Data standards allow you to look beyond, within, and among every marketing and advertising channel without losing any unique perspective.
-They weave a common thread throughout every CX touchpoint for platform-agnostic analysis, or in other words, measurement independence
+They weave a common thread throughout every CX touchpoint for platform-agnostic analysis, or in other words, measurement independence.

 “Time’s up, so says the IAB, and we couldn’t agree more,” says Shearer.